DV

 Quick verdict

-VEA (Vanguard FTSE Developed Markets ETF) and VTI (Vanguard Total Stock Market ETF) are both popular quarterly-pay track the ftse developed all cap ex us index.
-ETFs, but they take different approaches.
+VEA (Vanguard FTSE Developed Markets ETF) and VTI (Vanguard Total Stock Market ETF) are both quarterly-pay dividend ETFs, but they take different approaches.

 They track different benchmarks: VEA is linked to FTSE Developed All Cap ex US Index while VTI tracks CRSP US Total Market Index, which means their performance drivers differ.